 My blog schedule is a bit off right now while I’m traveling, but I’m bringing you a Magpie Moments post with the hopes of having something more visually interesting for you later in the week.

 We’ve had granitas at PJ’s thrice so far on our mainland visit, and I’m sure we’ll have them again tomorrow.
-When visiting with friends, we reminisced about the old days when we held court for hours in our old neighborhood PJ’s uptown, powered by the caffeine and sugar-laden beverages.
+When visiting friends, we reminisced about the old days when we held court for hours in our old neighborhood PJ’s uptown, powered by the caffeine and sugar-laden beverages.
 Sigh…

-I don’t know about now, but at the time, they did their own coffee roasting on the premises.
+I don’t know about now, but at that time, they did their own coffee roasting on the premises.
 I think they used an old peanut roaster, but I wouldn’t swear to it, and sometimes you could feel the heat and see the smoke inside hovering near the ceiling.
-Or at least that’s how I remember it.

-I also wrote some of Back to Lazarus there, but it was more often a weekend destination.
+I also wrote some of Back to Lazarus there, but Black Dog was more often a weekend destination.
 Settled next to Lake Ella, BDC really wasn’t a great place for writing on a computer (it was impossible to sit inside with such loveliness outside, except during rainstorms) but it was a great place for dog walking and people watching.

 [Exterior of All Saints Cafe, from Tallahassee Downtown; exterior of Black Dog Cafe and granita by Judy K. Walker]